ErpNetDocs/tech/concepts/parties-concepts.md

   - Corporate Financials Department

 > [!Note]
-> Because our own enterprise companies (see todo: Multi-company) are also companies (which are parties), party hierarchy can be used for organizing both our own corporate structure and the corporate structure of our business partners.
+> Because our own enterprise companies [Multi-Company](docs.erp.net/tech/concepts/multi-company.html) are also companies (which are parties), party hierarchy can be used for organizing both our own corporate structure and the corporate structure of our business partners.

 ## Party Relationships